Xtext: Functionality

-Xtext languages and the IDE are highly configurable, as the language infrastructure and the IDE are wired up using dependency injection and Guice.
+Xtext languages and the IDE are highly configurable, as the language infrastructure and the IDE are wired up using dependency injection and Google Guice.
 The default components can be easily replaced by binding customized ones instead.

 Since version 2.0, Xtext has facilitated the development of domain-specific languages for the Java virtual machine, referring to and compiling to Java artifacts with tight integration into Eclipse's Java Development Toolkit.
 A reusable expression languages library enables rich behavior within the DSL.

 A code generator written in Xtend can be hooked in for any language.
 For JVM languages, it is enough to map the DSL concepts to Java artifacts to get holistic Java integration.
 An alternative interpreter is also available.

 Uses

 At the time of writing this article, the Xtext homepage listed around 40 commercial and non-commercial projects from several application domains using Xtext.